pvaelli/Bioinformatics/BLAST_DatabasesAndSearch.md

 mkdir Input Output Databases
 ```

-We will put our various files in these folders.
+We will put our various files into these directories.
 As you might guess, we will put our assembled sequences/contigs into **Input**, the results of our BLAST searches into **Output**, and our newly created database in, well **Databases**.

 To build our BLASTable database, place your sequence assembly (in FASTA format) into the "Input" directory.